 The Cardiovascular Clinical Academic Group (CAG) provides extensive heart services for patients in south east London and Kent, hosts a British Heart Foundation Centre of Research Excellence, and delivers outstanding training for clinicians and researchers.

-Our CAG integrates the Cardiovascular Division of King's College London and the cardiology, cardiac surgery and vascular surgery units at Guy's and St Thomas' and King's College Hospital NHS Foundation Trusts.
+Our Cardiovascular CAG integrates the School of Cardiovascular Medicine & Sciences of King's College London and the adult cardiology, cardiac surgery and vascular surgery units at Guy's and St Thomas' and King's College Hospital NHS Foundation Trusts.

 Watch the above video about imaging transforming care for cardiac patients

 - high profile non-clinical and clinical PhD programmes

 - academic trainee programmes in cardiology, clinical pharmacology, and vascular surgery